k-CIR/MRC-DICOM-to-BIDS/README.md

 Run as: ``bash ./RunDcm2bids.sh`` to run all subjects and sessions in the CSV or as ``bash ./RunDcm2bids.sh 2`` to run the first 2 (or any other number) of lines in your CSV.

 ### swi_config.json
-The config file to match SWI sequences and how to rename them.
+Specify how to match SWI sequences and how to rename them.

 ### cir_config.json
-The config file to match all other sequences in the [CIR-protocol](https://k-cir.github.io/cir-wiki/mrc/mrc-cir-protocol/).
+The config file to match all other sequences in the [CIR-protocol](https://k-cir.github.io/cir-wiki/mrc/mrc-cir-protocol/) and rename them.

 ### subject_template.csv
-A CSV file that contain random, nonsense IDs but can be used as a template for your study.
-The first column "subject" are specified by you - it is recommended to use a three integer number (001-999) for BIDS.
-The mrcid1, mrcid2 and mrcid3 are generated during scanning and should be noted at the time.
-This script is designed to use with up to three sessions but also work with fewer sessions.
-If you only scan each subject once - only use the second column "mrcid1" and leave the others blank.
+A CSV file that contain made up IDs but can be used as a template.
+It is recommended to use a three integer number (001-999) for BIDS subject.